Social and Emotional Processes in Aging

 Have you ever wondered why you won't forget the moment your child was born or the feeling of your first kiss?
 Our memories are influenced by our emotions.
-Our cognitive capacities such as reasoning, memory, attention are modified by our mood and our emotions, as well as the emotional contents, carry in that particular situation.
+Our cognitive capacities such as reasoning, memory, attention are modified by our mood and our emotions, as well as the emotional contents of that particular situation.
 We are investigating how this interaction between our emotions and cognition changes as we age!

-We are investigating the neural basis of such change in age and examining what are the predictors for such a shift in aging!
+We are investigating the neural basis of such a change in age and examining the implications of such biases in social interaction and prosocial behaviors!